larryhastings/pyweek34/README.md

 Install
 -------

+Create a virtual env in the game directory:

+    % python3 -m venv .venv
+    % source .venv/bin/activate

-Create your virtual env and install the dependencies:
+and install the dependencies:

-    pip install -e requirements.txt
+    % pip3 install -e requirements.txt

 We're using a published but unreleased-as-a-package version of wasabi2d, revision 6e855f65f9b4326e8ec6647caf7d4990c43a618e.
+(It'll get installed from requirements.txt.)

 Goal